 It is part of this agreement that there is a strict adherence to the following:

 Planning permission has to be obtained before fitting of aerial/ satellite dishes, if necessary.
-This permission is in addition to written permission granted by Six Town Housing (please see the guidance notes at the end of this document).
+This permission is in addition to any permission granted by Six Town Housing.
+(Please see guidance notes at the end of this document)

 Dishes should be no larger than needed for good reception, within specified size or volume limits for your area and property and blend into the background as far as is reasonably possible.
 The aerial/ satellite dish shall not interfere with the reception of television or radio signals to any surrounding properties and shall not infringe any radio or telecommunications act.